Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/LinuxGraphicalDesktopSetup/GNOME_MATE/ReadMe.md

 ## Configuring X2Go and Xrdp

 Both [X2Go](https://wiki.x2go.org/doku.php/doc:newtox2go) and [Xrdp](https://en.wikipedia.org/wiki/Xrdp) are Remote Desktop solutions, which sometimes is referred to as Remote Control.
+A key difference between X2Go is that it uses the same port as SSH (port 22).
+Azure Lab Services enables the SSH port by default.
+Xrdp uses port 3389 which [you must enable](https://docs.microsoft.com/azure/lab-services/how-to-enable-remote-desktop-linux#enable-remote-desktop-connection-for-rdp) when you create a lab.

 X2Go typically provides better performance for students when they need to connect to a Linux VM.
 However, X2Go doesn't support all graphical desktops.
 As a result, these instructions show using X2Go with MATE and Xrdp with GNOME.